bolyosaniko/bolyosaniko.github.io/privacy_notice_en.markdown

 anikobolyos89@gmail.com

-#### What information we collect, use, and why
+#### What information we collect or use, why, and how long we keep it

 We collect or use the following information to **provide services and goods, including delivery**:

-- Names and contact details
+- Name - kept until the end of consultation
-- Dates of birth
+- Date of birth - kept until the end of consultation
-- Addresses
-- Website user information (including user journeys and cookie tracking)
+- Website user information (including user journeys and cookie tracking, see our [Cookies Policy](/cookies/)) - kept for 31 days

 We collect or use the following information to **comply with legal requirements**:

-- Name
-- Contact information
+- Name and contact information - kept for 6 years from the end of the financial year
+- Address - kept for 6 years from the end of the financial year
-- Financial transaction information
+- Financial transaction information - kept for 6 years from the end of the financial year

 #### Lawful bases